-Recent events including the general election, a new coalition government and an emergency budget have all made the majority of mortgage and finance providers slightly nervous.
-Both residential and commercial buyers have found themselves in the position where they are unable to find a mortgage loan quickly and take advantage of a good deal.
-Bridging loans have traditionally been able to assist buyers who find they need finance fast and the market for these products has grown – particularly for buyers at auction.
+Recent events, including the general election, a new coalition government, and an emergency budget, have all made the majority of mortgage and finance providers slightly nervous.
+Both residential and commercial buyers have found themselves in a position where they are unable to find a mortgage loan quickly and take advantage of a good deal.
+Bridging loans have traditionally been able to assist buyers who find they need to finance quickly, and the market for these products has grown, particularly for buyers at auction.

-There have been a number of new products launched in the last few months including some that offer a dual application for both the bridging loan and a longer term mortgage.
-It is possible for landlords to arrange bridging finance that will cover up to 85% of the purchase price of a property, giving them time to then refurbish or renovate, as well as find a tenant.
-This type of borrowing eliminates the risk taken by many landlords who are buying at auction and using this form of short term finance.
+There have been a number of new products launched in the last few months, including some that offer a dual application for both the bridging loan and a longer-term mortgage.
+It is possible for landlords to arrange bridging finance that will cover up to 85% of the purchase price of a property, giving them time to refurbish or renovate the property as well as find a tenant.
+This type of borrowing eliminates the risk taken by many landlords who are buying at auction and using this form of short-term finance.
 Most would normally have to undertake the building and decorative work before being able to secure a traditional mortgage.

-As both products will be underwritten by the same lender the changeover and timescale can be approved in advance and borrowers have the security of knowing they will not be paying higher interest rates over a long term.
+As both products will be underwritten by the same lender, the changeover and timeframe can be approved in advance, and borrowers have the security of knowing they will not be paying higher interest rates over the long term.

-Some providers have reduced their interest rates and increased their Loan to Value lending criteria, other providers will probably follow suit shortly.
-A good broker will have all of the relevant information.
+Some providers have reduced their interest rates and increased their loan-to-value lending criteria; other providers will probably follow suit shortly.
+A good broker will have all the relevant information.

-Using a bridging loan to buy at auction
+Using a bridging loan to buy at an auction

-The most common reason for using for a bridging loan is when people are buying property at auction – although there are other equally valid reasons, for example needing to secure a new property before the sale of an existing property has completed.
+The most common reason for using a bridging loan is when people are buying property at auction, although there are other equally valid reasons, for example, needing to secure a new property before the sale of an existing property has been completed.

-It is a sad fact that over the last 18months the number of repossessions coming on to the market has increased.
-Many of these properties are put up for auction by the mortgage lender and investors who have cash available for fees and deposits have taken advantage of these reduced price properties.
+It is a sad fact that over the last 18 months, the number of repossessions coming onto the market has increased.
+Many of these properties are put up for auction by the mortgage lender, and investors who have cash available for fees and deposits have taken advantage of these reduced-priced properties.

-Financing a purchase from an auction can be difficult as mainstream or traditional lenders do not have the flexibility to agree an application and release the necessary funds without undertaking surveys and approving renovation plans.
+Financing a purchase from an auction can be difficult, as mainstream or traditional lenders do not have the flexibility to agree to an application and release the necessary funds without undertaking surveys and approving renovation plans.
 The time this takes will undoubtedly be longer than the terms agreed in the auction sale contract.
-When buying at auction the contracts will be exchanged on the day and completion will take between 14 and 28 days.
+When buying at auction, the contracts will be exchanged on the day, and completion will take between 14 and 28 days.

-PFK Accountants have been appointed as the administrators of Mathon Finance and will be dealing with all creditors of the Glasgow based bridging loan provider.
-Mathon finance concentrated upon commercial property and has been hit by the fall in value of business premises during the last two years.
+PFK Accountants have been appointed as the administrators of Mathon Finance and will be dealing with all creditors of the Glasgow-based bridging loan provider.
+Mathon Finance concentrated on commercial property and has been hit by the fall in value of business premises during the last two years.

-Remaining assets have been sold to Juniper Property Finance Company and it is hoped that jobs will be secured for employees.
+The remaining assets have been sold to Juniper Property Finance Company, and it is hoped that jobs will be secured for employees.

-Three men who approached Masthaven Bridging Finance for a £1.5 million pound bridging loan on a £5 million London property have been arrested after the company became suspicious of their identity.
-Passports and utility bills were provided by the men but proved to be counterfeits and the police were called.
+Three men who approached Masthaven Bridging Finance for a £1.5 million bridging loan on a £5 million London property have been arrested after the company became suspicious of their identity.
+Passports and utility bills were provided by the men but proved to be counterfeits, and the police were called.

-It would seem that bridging loan companies are weathering the economic storm by finding new products to offer and considering reducing their interest rates, loan to value criteria as well as the possibility of a growing auction market.
-The financial situation across the UK is changing rapidly and anyone interested in a bridging loan must do their research.
+It would seem that bridging loan companies are weathering the economic storm by finding new products to offer and considering reducing their interest rates, loan-to-value criteria, and the possibility of a growing auction market.
+The financial situation across the UK is changing rapidly, and anyone interested in a bridging loan must do their research.